thongminhtran/thongminhtran/README.md

 😄 **Pronouns:** He/Him

-⚡ **Fun fact:** I have a passion for exploring the intricacies of web design and development.
+⚡ **Fun fact:** I have a passion for exploring web design and development.
 Whenever I encounter a beautifully designed website, my first action is trying to understand the magic behind it.
 It's fascinating to see how different technologies and frameworks come together to improve user experiences.

 🧘 **Another fact:** Outside of coding, I find solace in meditation and plaing computer games.
 It's a journey that provides a different perspective on life's challenges.